als-42/pbt/readme.md

 ## app struct:
 - topic about flat structure vs micro-apps/services - is away out of test task
-- now sources has next design "xCom\\": "src/xCom" we have global company space - xCom
+- now sources has next design "XCom\\": "src/" we have global company space - xCom
-- this test task is like a microservice - and I'm put it into  src/xCom/my-service-name
+- this test task is like a microservice - and I'm put it into  src/my-service-name
 - also has two folder that extends xcom layer: contracts and libraries -> but maybe need it into independent packages

 ### remark: